 What Are Sitelinks?

-In the example below, the sitelinks under the main URL at the top of the SERP offer additional links to the login, contact, auto loan, and home mortgage rate pages.
+In the example below, the main URL at the top of the search engine results page (SERP) includes sitelinks for the login, contact, auto loan, and home mortgage rate pages.

-What are the Different Types of Sitelinks?
+What Are the Different Types of Sitelinks?

 Organic Sitelinks